nihei9/vartan/README.md

 ### 4. Test

-`vartan-test` command allows you to test whether your grammar recognizes an input text as a syntax tree with an expected structure.
+`vartan test` command allows you to test whether your grammar recognizes an input text as a syntax tree with an expected structure.
 To do so, you need to define a test case as follows.

 ```
 This is an example.